Rural Homes

 Damp-Proof Membranes and Tanking

-Damp-proof membranes and tanking serve legitimate purposes for basement waterproofing but raise concerns for traditional buildings.
+Damp-proof membranes and tanking have legitimate uses for basement waterproofing but raise concerns for traditional buildings.

 Cavity drain membrane systems costing £80-150 per square metre manage water ingress by directing it to sumps with pumps.
-This provides a pragmatic solution for habitable below-ground spaces.
+This is a practical solution for habitable below-ground spaces.

 Electro-Osmotic Systems

 Electro-osmotic systems claim to repel water molecules downward through electrical fields.
-BRE’s assessment is unambiguous: neither active nor passive types have been approved by a recognised laboratory.
+BRE’s assessment is clear: neither active nor passive types have been approved by a recognised laboratory.

 On theoretical grounds, it remains unclear how they can work.
 Their effectiveness has not been demonstrated in the laboratory and field evidence is disappointing.
 The Advertising Standards Authority has ruled against installers for unsubstantiated claims.

-These systems cost approximately £3,000 per unit and should be approached with extreme scepticism.
+These systems cost approximately £3,000 per unit and should be treated with considerable scepticism.

 Modern Waterproof Renders

-Modern waterproof renders and coatings including sand and cement renders, K-Rend, and silicone water repellents are fundamentally incompatible with breathable construction.
+Modern waterproof renders and coatings including sand and cement renders, K-Rend, and silicone water repellents are not compatible with breathable construction.

 They trap moisture, causing accelerating decay of underlying masonry, salt crystallisation damage, and forcing moisture inward.
 They should never be applied to lime-mortared solid walls.